lkuich/storyblok_sample/README.md

 docker compose up
 ```

+The client will be available at [http://localhost:3000/home](http://localhost:3000/home)

 ### client

 This is a Next.js 18 project that uses Storyblok as a CMS using the pages router, configured with Tailwind and SCSS (if needed).
 There are also good examples of using the app router here that we should consider:
 https://github.com/storyblok/storyblok-react/tree/main/playground

-For running the Storyblok editor locally, generate a certificate for localhost:
+To run in the Storyblok editor from your local env, generate a certificate for localhost:
 ```bash
 # Only needs to be done once
 cd client/